heidelpay/php-payment-api/README.md

 Please visit http://dev.heidelpay.com/heidelpay-php-api/ for the developer documentation.

-### UnitTest
+### Unit- and Integration tests

 This library comes with a set of unit tests.
-Please be so kind and do not run all tests on any build.
+Please be do not run the integration tests on each build.

+Run unit tests:
+`codecept run unit`

+Run unit tests with code coverage report, for results see tests/_output/coverage/index.html:
+`codecept run unit --coverage --coverage-html`

+Run integration tests:
+`codecept run integration`

 ### Examples